calebcsjm/atomate_helper/Notes/crontab_setup.md

 # Crontab Setup

 As mentioned in the atomate errors notes, if you close the terminal while the `qlaunch rapidfire` is still running, it will cause any incompleted workflows to fail, and always appear in the "RUNNING" state.
-Setting up a crontab is one way to run the jobs without having to have the terminal open.
-Crontab can automatically run commands at given time intervals.
+We can set up a crontab to launch the jobs in reservation mode instead, which will avoid that issue.

 ## Simple Version:
 1. Run `crontab -e` in the terminal